slsp8752/DMNS-photogrammetry/Readme.md

 As set up currently, email_automation.py will attach any pdf files in the email named folders, which should be exclusively the model produced by agisoft_automation.

 Each model will be sent to its corresponding email address.

+##### Pictures
+Head over to http://slsp8752.github.io/DMNS-photogrammetry/ to check out images from the project!